 1. Begin with a compelling assignment or journal.
-I asked Katie Clemons, the wonderful creator of Gadanke journals, to send us a My Mom and Me journal because it is exactly the kind of thing that Grace craves – time to really connect with me.
+Grace and I are currently working through a Mom and Me journal because it is exactly the kind of thing that Grace craves – time to really connect with me.
 She asks to write in our journal almost every day because she wants time with me, outside of school time or even playing time.

 2. Help her to compose her thoughts.
 Ask questions if you need to.
-Our journal is good for this because it begins each page with a prompt or question.
+Our Gadanke journal (no longer available) is good for this because it begins each page with a prompt or question.
 Talk through the question and help her to organize her thoughts into a few big ideas (what would be the paragraphs if she were writing it out herself).
-I will say that some of the prompts in My Mom and Me are too abstract for Grace, but she’ll definitely grow into them in the years to come.
+I will say that some of the prompts in this journal are too abstract for Grace at this age, but she’ll definitely grow into them in the years to come.

 3. Allow her to dictate to you.
 Do the writing for her.
 It is so important for her to learn to put her thoughts into sentences and her sentences into paragraphs and her paragraphs into essays, and if the physical act of writing is a problem for her, then take it out of the equation.